FrankM1/docs/content/concepts/config.md

 sidebar: "concepts"
 ---

-For self-hosted Ghost users, a custom configuration file can be used to override Ghost's default behaviour.
+For self-hosted Qazana users, a custom configuration file can be used to override Qazana's default behaviour.
 This provides you with a range of options to configure your publication to suit your needs.

 ## Overview

-When you install Ghost using the supported and recommended method using `ghost-cli`, a custom configuration file is created for you by default.
+When you install Qazana using the supported and recommended method using `ghost-cli`, a custom configuration file is created for you by default.
 There are some configuration options which are required by default, and many optional configurations.

-The three required options are `url` and `database` which are configured during setup, and `mail` which needs to be configured once you've installed Ghost.
+The three required options are `url` and `database` which are configured during setup, and `mail` which needs to be configured once you've installed Qazana.

 This article explains how to setup your mail config, as well as walk you through all of the available config options.